dst-ws22/website/docs/project-description.md

 -   description of the observations in the data set,
 -   description of how the data was originally collected (not how you found the data but how the original curator of the data collected it).

-### Analysis approach
+### Analysis plan

 In this section, you will provide a brief overview of your analysis approach.
 This includes:

--   Description of the response variable.
+-   Description of the most relevant variables.
--   Visualization and summary statistics for the response variable.
+-   Visualization ideas and summary statistics for the relevant variables.
--   List of variables that will be considered as predictors
--   Your model type (what kind of model(s) will you use ... e.g. linear regression)

 ### Data dictionary

 Create a data dictionary for all the variables in your data set.
-Include the following information for every variable: Name, description, role, type and format.
+Include the following information for every variable: Name, description, type and format.

-- `Role`: response, predictor, ID (ID columns are not used in a model but can help to better understand the data)
 - `Type`: nominal, ordinal or numeric
 - `Format`: int, float, string, category, date or object